natalieyzhang/cs1710finalproject/README.md

 ### Option 1 --- Website (Recommended)

 Our project site is hosted on GitHub.
-Open the following link in a browser: `https://XXXX`
+Open the following link in a browser: (https://natalieyzhang.github.io/cs1710finalproject/)

 ### Option 2 --- VS Code Live Server

-Navigate to `project-root/scrolly/index.html`, right-click on the file, and select **Open with Live Server**.
+Navigate to `project-root/index.html` in VS Code, right-click on the file, and select **Open with Live Server**.
 Refer to the folder structure below to ensure that all required files are present.

 ## Folder Structure

     project-root/
     │
+    ├── index.html
+    |
     ├── scrolly/
-    │   ├── index.html
     │   ├── scrolly.css
     │   └── scrolly.js
     │